Exploitacious/Windows_Toolz/NinjaRMM/ScriptingTemplatePrompt/Readme.md

 * **One Persona Per Chat:** Use your "NinjaScript Architect" chat session *only* for generating Ninja RMM scripts.
 If you need to ask the AI about something else, start a different chat.
 * **Review the Variables:** The AI will always list the RMM Script Variables you need to create at the top of the script.
 Double-check that you create these in the Ninja RMM policy.
-* **Iterate and Refine:** Don't be afraid to ask for changes.
-The AI is designed to modify and improve the scripts it creates.